 Ambitious to continue sharing sustainability and conscious living with the world, Rob Greenfield created a new eco-adventure called Share my Way Home to test the sharing economy and experience genuine human interaction.

 For this experience, Rob flew one-way to Panama City with just the clothes on his back and passport (no money, backpack, camera, or phone).
-From there he found his way back to San Diego across 7 borders and 4,000 miles completely dependent on the sharing economy, general resourcefulness, and a combination of social media and true human interaction resources.
+From there he found his way back to San Diego across 7 borders and 4,000 miles completely dependent on the sharing economy, general resourcefulness, and a combination of social media and true human interaction.

 What Rob brought with him:

 Shorts, shirt, jacket, hat, sandals, passport, canceled credit card*, 3 pieces of paper.

 *Rob carried fake proof of funds and false onward papers for travel in order to bypass security borders and be allowed into new countries.

 On January 15, 2014, Rob left his home with a one-way ticket to Panama City and the above-mentioned items in his pockets.
 4,000 miles away from San Diego, the adventurer set out to form new relations, meet contacts connected to via social media, and explore the sharing economy for himself during the expected month-long journey.

 One of Rob’s main intentions was to disconnect from mainstream society as much as possible and experience true, genuine human interaction.
 While this was accomplished in the jungles of Latin America, a surprising realization was also earned: it is a benefit and fact of this time period that both social media and human interaction go hand in hand.